 Urytemil smiled.
 He had seen all the fear Tahlmus had been harboring.
 While it wasn’t gone, he’d seen the change in Tahlmus when he had taken the baby in his arms.
-“Tahlmus,” Urytemil started, “Thalixen and I would like to speak to you before suppertime.
+“Tahlmus,” Urytemil started, “Thalixen and I would like to speak to you after suppertime.
 So when you have a minute, come find us.”

 Tahlmus just nodded as he looked from the baby in his arms into Coral’s eyes.
 At that moment the only regret he had, was that he would not be there for the others.

 In the months following the memorial service, Celestial managed, with the help of Fleur and Methuselah, to run the school as headmaster.
 At first it was difficult.
 Everything reminded her of Tahlmus.
 Caring for the children at the school helped fill the void that had been created when she lost Tahlmus.
 Fleur and Laguna also reminded her that soon there would be three children, all of whom, would have a part of Tahlmus in them.
 This little fact had helped all of them to continue moving forward, and kept the school working towards the high standards that Tahlmus had set.

 The students had helped with that.
 While none had known the former headmaster very long, they all understood the commitment he’d had for them.
 They had seen him observing classes and offering aid where needed.
 They also knew he had died protecting them.
 So after the memorial service in the student common area the students had decided to do something to honor his memory.
 The only idea they had, was to work hard at their studies and prove that the former headmasters belief in their abilities had not been misplaced.
 They worked so hard in fact, that when Celestial, and then Fleur went into labor, Methuselah gave the students two weeks off.
 Despite not having any classes, the students continued to study and practice what they had been taught.